Carpathian League

-The Carpathian League was a multi-national ice hockey league held for the 1997-98 season featuring teams from the region of the Carpathian Mountains.
+The Carpathian League was a multi-national ice hockey league organized by the Hungarian Ice Hockey Federation and held for the 1997-98 season featuring teams from the region of the Carpathian Mountains.
 Teams from Hungary, Poland, Croatia, Slovakia, and Serbia participated.

+First planned teams for competition were SHK Danubia Bratislava, HK Polygon Nitra, BH Prostejov, STS Autosan Sanok, Crvena Zvezda Belgrad, Dunaferr, Alba Volan, Ferencvaros, Ujpest, Medvescak Zagreb.
+The League schedule was not very well planned as games were scheduled during international match dates.